 What will I gain?

-Upon completing the course, you’ll have an overview of 3D printing, a project either completed or in development, and an understanding of how the technology can be used in your work.
+You’ll leave the course with an overview of 3D printing and laser cutting, a project either completed or in development, and an understanding of how the technology can be used in your work.

 Entry requirements: A basic knowledge of 2D or 3D CAD software is useful but not essential.